Struggling with setting boundaries? Learn how to start in just 5 steps with my free guide

 Because assessment has a long and harmful history, especially for Indigenous peoples and communities marginalized by systems, I want to name explicitly that I practice on Treaty 6 Territory and take care to continually decolonize and challenge traditional assessment practices.
 If there are cultural or identity-specific considerations you want centred in the process, I will hold that with respect.

-As part of incorporating this new element into my practice, my supervisor Dr. Lauren Johnson R. Psych reviews my work and reports - an important part of providing ethical, high-quality assessment.
+As part of incorporating this new element into my practice, one of my supervisors (Dr. J. Lauren Johnson R. Psych or Brandi Smith, R. Psych) reviews my work and reports - an important part of providing ethical, high-quality assessment.

 What to Expect

 After meeting, we’ll schedule a 30-minute follow up summary call to walk through everything together.
-Following that, you’ll receive a 1–2 page written report summarizing what we explored.
-This includes any diagnoses (if present), a brief and clear narrative of your experiences, and recommendations for next steps.
+Following that, you’ll receive a narrative-style written report (approximately 5 pages) summarizing what we explored.
+This includes any diagnoses (if present), a summary of your experiences, and recommendations for next steps.
 These might include therapy approaches that could be supportive, resources to explore, or considerations you can take to your doctor or workplace.
 If there are questions that would benefit from further assessment, I name those too.
+If desired, I can also provide a letter for you to take to your GP or other healthcare providers.

 After meeting, we’ll schedule a 30-minute follow up summary call to walk through everything together.
-Following that, you’ll receive a 1–2 page written report summarizing what we explored.
-This includes any diagnoses (if present), a brief and clear narrative of your experiences, and recommendations for next steps.
+Following that, you’ll receive a narrative-style written report (approximately 5 pages) summarizing what we explored.
+This includes any diagnoses (if present), a summary of your experiences, and recommendations for next steps.
 These might include therapy approaches that could be supportive, resources to explore, or considerations you can take to your doctor or workplace.
 If there are questions that would benefit from further assessment, I name those too.
+If desired, I can also provide a letter for you to take to your GP or other healthcare providers.

 Cost

-For this limited pilot, I’m offering the assessment for a flat fee of $750.
-This is a temporary low-cost option, as full diagnostic assessments of this nature often cost around $3,000.
-The fee includes our meeting time, interpretation and differential diagnosis, any measures used, the written report, the summary call, and supervisor oversight.
+At this time, I’m offering the assessment for a flat fee of $750.
+This reduced rate reflects that I am continuing to develop my assessment skills under clinical supervision.
+Full diagnostic assessments of this nature typically cost around $3,000.
+The assessment process involves approximately 10 hours of my time, including our meeting time, interpretation and differential diagnosis, any measures used, the written report, the summary call, and supervisor oversight.

 If you’re looking for clarity, a sense of direction, or simply a more grounded understanding of what you’ve been carrying, you’re welcome to reach out to explore whether this offering fits your needs.